 Training requirements in the protection of human subjects in research

-SSA and Chapin Hall researchers who submit an IRB protocol application to the SSA/CHC IRB are required to complete CITI program training to fulfill the requirement for education in the protection of human research.
-The SSA/CHC IRB’s CITI course in the protection of human research is called “Social Service Administration and Chapin Hall.”
+Crown Family School and Chapin Hall researchers who submit an IRB protocol application to the SSA/CHC IRB are required to complete CITI program training to fulfill the requirement for education in the protection of human research.
+The Crown Family School/CHC IRB’s CITI course in the protection of human research is called “Social Service Administration and Chapin Hall.”